 Family dynamics are complicated.
-Busy schedules, differing interests and generational gaps can make it difficult to connect with each other.
-Instead of avoiding each other in the house, gather everyone up and go on a group outing to see some changes in how your family functions.
+Busy schedules, differing interests, and generational gaps can make it difficult to connect.
+Instead of avoiding each other in the house, go on a group outing to change your family dynamic.

 Improved Patience